Ryuzaki1415/DocuBOT/readme.md

 ### Structure

--`src/docubot/crew.py` Contains the main logic and agent and task configuration.
+-`src/docubot/crew.py` Contains the main logic and agent and task configuration.<br>
 -`src/docubot/main.py` handles custom inputs and Driver code for the entire crew.

 ### Result